-Key audit matter

-How our audit addressed the key audit matter

-Valuation and existence of investments Refer to notes 2 (c) and 6 to the financial statements for disclosures of related accounting policies and balances.

-The investments portfolio totalling \$5.864 billion at 31 December 2019 is comprised of listed equity securities.

-We focused on the valuation and existence of investments because investments represent the principal element of the net asset value as disclosed in the statement of financial position in the financial statements.

-We tested the valuation of the investment portfolio of listed equity securities by comparing the prices used by the Fund to prices reported by the Jamaica Stock Exchange.

-We tested the existence of the investment portfolio by agreeing the holdings to external confirmation.
+Key audit matter How our audit addressed the key audit matter Valuation and existence of investments.
+Refer to notes 2(c) and 6 to the financial statements for disclosures of related accounting policies and balances.
+The investments portfolio totalling \$4.289 billion at 31 December 2020 is comprised of listed equity securities.
+We focused on the valuation and existence of We tested the valuation of the investment portfolio of listed equity securities by comparing the prices used by the Fund to prices reported by the Jamaica Stock Exchange. investment because investments represent the principal element of the net asset value as disclosed in the statement of financial position in the financial We tested the existence of the investment portfolio by agreeing the holdings to an external confirmation. statements.
+In addition, the performance of the Fund has been directly impacted by the economic effects of COVID-19 through its equities investments as the Jamaican Stock Exchange has seen a significant decline across all indices during the year resulting in unrealised fair value losses recorded on most of the positions held by the Fund.
+No adjustments were identified as a result of the audit procedures performed.